Terrorism: Response in the United States

-Mass media

-Mass media exposure may be a primary goal of those carrying out terrorism, to expose issues that would otherwise be ignored by the media.
-Some consider this to be manipulation and exploitation of the media.

-The Internet has created a new way for groups to spread their messages.
-This has created a cycle of measures and counter measures by groups in support of and in opposition to terrorist movements.
-The United Nations has created its own online counterterrorism resource.

-The mass media will, on occasion, censor organizations involved in terrorism (through self-restraint or regulation) to discourage further terrorism.
-This may encourage organizations to perform more extreme acts of terrorism to be shown in the mass media.
-Conversely James F. Pastor explains the significant relationship between terrorism and the media, and the underlying benefit each receives from the other.

-Former British Prime Minister Margaret Thatcher famously spoke of the close connection between terrorism and the media, calling publicity 'the oxygen of terrorism'.

-Outcome of terrorist groups
+Ending terrorist groups

 Jones and Libicki (2008) created a list of all the terrorist groups they could find that were active between 1968 and 2006.
 They found 648.
 Of those, 136 splintered and 244 were still active in 2006.
-Of the ones that ended, 43 percent converted to nonviolent political actions, like the Irish Republican Army in Northern Ireland.
-Law enforcement took out 40 percent.
-Ten percent won.
-Only 20 groups, 7 percent, were destroyed by military force.
+Of the ones that ended, 43% converted to nonviolent political actions, like the Irish Republican Army in Northern Ireland; 40% were defeated by law enforcement; 7% (20 groups) were defeated by military force; and 10% succeeded.

-Forty-two groups became large enough to be labeled an insurgency; 38 of those had ended by 2006.
-Of those, 47 percent converted to nonviolent political actors.
-Only 5 percent were ended by law enforcement.
-Twenty-six percent won.
-Twenty-one percent succumbed to military force.
+42 groups became large enough to be labeled an insurgency; 38 of those had ended by 2006.
+Of those, 47% converted to nonviolent political actors.
+Only 5% were ended by law enforcement, and 21% were defeated by military force.
+26% won.
 Jones and Libicki concluded that military force may be necessary to deal with large insurgencies but are only occasionally decisive, because the military is too often seen as a bigger threat to civilians than the terrorists.
 To avoid that, the rules of engagement must be conscious of collateral damage and work to minimize it.
+When militant groups face violent competition from other groups, they often shift from high-profile attacks on civilians to more restrained tactics, a strategy of terrorist restraint that arises due to resource constraints and fear of civilian backlash.

 Another researcher, Audrey Cronin, lists six primary ways that terrorist groups end: